parallaxinc/propgcc/release/README_WINDOWS.txt

   propeller-load is the propgcc loader program.
-  -p com# is the name of the serial port, such as com7. fibo.elf is the program image file to load.
+  -p com# is the name of the serial port, such as com7.
+     if you omit -p the loader will use the first serial port in the system. fibo.elf is the program image file to load.
   -r says load to ram and run the program.
   -e would mean load to eeprom and run the program.